 Many crimes in any city relate to theft, including shoplifting, burglary, larceny, and embezzlement.
 In California, petty theft is when someone steals property valued at less than $950 while grand theft is when the stolen property is worth more than $950.
 Petty theft is a misdemeanor punishable by a fine up to $1,000 and 6 months in jail.
 Grand theft is generally a felony, which means the defendant faces up to 3 years in jail.

-Jessica McElfresh is an experienced attorney who not only understands your constitutional rights but believes in fighting for them.
+Jessica McElfresh is an experienced attorney in the San Diego area who not only understands your constitutional rights but believes in fighting for them.
 Call her today at (858) 756-7107 to learn more about your charges and how to best defend yourself.